Billing and Account Management FAQs

 For more information, see Managing access keys for IAM users.

-For information on best practices in managing your access keys, see Best practices for managing AWS access keys.
+For information on best practices in managing your access keys, see Best practices for managing Amazon Web Services access keys.

 Q: I observe abnormal and large data traffic transmission records on my Amazon EC2 instances.
 How do I check for unauthorized activity in my EC2 instances and improve the security of these instances?